 And you no longer look with love on me.

 By the second quatrain, it is evident that Millay is utilizing repetition with the phrase “Pity me not,” and just as she begins the first quatrain of her poem, so begins the second.
 She writes, “Pity me not the waning of the moon,/Nor the ebbing tide goes out to sea…”Again, she is asking that she should not be pitied because the moon is not as bright or as big as it had been, just the like the love she and her lover had experienced.
 In the next two lines, Millay shifts to speak directly to and about her lost love.
-This is now where it becomes evident that the speaker is talking directly to her former lover, since she uses the pronoun “you.”
-She does not want her lover to pity her because of the desire and love he once felt for her as fled, and she explicitly tells her lover not to pity her for no longer loving her.
+This is now where it becomes evident that the speaker is talking directly to her former lover since she uses the pronoun “you.”
+She does not want her lover to pity her because of the desire and love her partner once felt for her as fled, and she explicitly tells her lover not to pity her for no longer loves her.

 This have I known always: Love is no more

 Than the wide blossom which the wind assails,

 Than the great tide that treads the shifting shore,